dreamhost/dreamhost.css/distribution.md

 ## Updating each app
 Each DreamHost app uses the framework either as a dependency, or as a devDependency in its `package.json`.

-For dreamhost.com, to update the framework to the latest version, simply run `npm install dreamhost-css@latest --save-dev` and commit the changes. `package.json` should update and we're committing some of the framework files to the repo until our build process is updated.
+To update the framework to the latest version in any repository, simply run `npm run dreamhost-css-update`.
+The `package.json` will update and we're committing some of the framework files to the repo until our build process is updated.

-For all other repositories, to update the `package.json` to the current latest version of the framework that has been published to NPM:
-`npm install dreamhost-css@latest --save` if dependency `npm install dreamhost-css@latest --save-dev` if devDependency

-Until the framework is stable, once the package has been installed and updated, we need to compile CSS and check the app to see if anything has changed and should be fixed.
+Until the framework is stable, once the package has been installed and updated, we need to check the app to see if anything has changed and should be fixed.
 Once we get to a stable version, we should only need to take this safety precaution on major releases.